Curio Traditional Licenses

 How does the year of free updates work?

-At the end of this year of free updates your Curio app continues working normally — it does not expire or deactivate! — however, you will no longer receive app updates.
+At the end of this year your Curio app continues working normally — it does not expire or deactivate! — however, you will no longer receive app updates.

-Whenever you wish, you can purchase a discounted upgrade license from the Zengobi website to extend your license with another year of free updates.
-The next time you launch Curio it will automatically notice the license extension and update itself to the latest release and resume another year of free updates.
-There's no need to download or install anything or type in a new license key!
+You can purchase an upgrade/renewal anytime from our website to extend your license for another year of free updates.
+Curio will automatically update itself to the latest release — no need to download anything or enter a new license key!

 Is this a subscription?